-NOTE: Wikipedia and other Wikis, handy as they may be, are not accepted as a source in work written for Pacifica Graduate Institute.
+Note: Wikipedia and other Wikis, handy as they may be, are not accepted as a source in work written for Pacifica Graduate Institute.
 The entries are written and edited by contributors and not always reliable.
 Wikis are sometimes a good source of information, though, and often you can do a general Internet search on keywords or phrases in the text you find on these sites in order to find an original source that is reliable.

-J. Always state the first name of a person at the first mention (except in parenthetical citations): for example, Carl G. Jung.
+- J. Always state the first name of a person at the first mention (except in parenthetical citations): for example, Carl G. Jung.
 Do not include the person's title (e.g., Dr.) in the name.
 Also, at the first mention of an author, identify him or her by profession or field of expertise.
-Examples: Carl G. Jung, founder of analytical psychology, or Jungian analyst Alice Miller, or archetypal psychologist James Hillman.

-- K. In the text used to introduce a quotation or idea, use the past tense: for example, "Jung said, ...," not "Jung says," - L. The first letter of each major word of titles of books in the text is capitalized, and the entire title is italicized.
+Examples: Carl G. Jung, founder of analytical psychology, or Jungian analyst Alice Miller, or archetypal psychologist James Hillman. - K. In the text used to introduce a quotation or idea, use the past tense: for example, "Jung said...," not "Jung says...." - L. The first letter of each major word of titles of books in the text is capitalized, and the entire title is italicized.
 The first letter of each major word of titles of articles in the text is capitalized, and the entire title is put in quotation marks, but not italicized.
 Titles of plays, journals, magazines, films, poems, and videos are italicized in the text.
 In the text of a thesis or paper, capitalize all words of four letters or more in titles of works and in all headings within a work, Levels 1 through 5.
-In a reference entry, capitalize only the first word of a title and the first letter of the first word after a colon or dash. - M. Capitalize the first letter of both words of a hyphenated compound in a title when mentioned in the text (e.g. Self-Esteem). - N. Epigraphs-quotations placed beneath a heading to suggest the theme of the following text or used as a frontispiece-are indented .5 inches from the left margin if prose, are single-spaced, and are followed by a citation placed directly below and aligned to the right.
+In a reference entry, capitalize only the first word of a title and the first letter of the first word after a colon or dash. - M. Capitalize the first letter of both words of a hyphenated compound in a title when mentioned in the text (e.g. Self-Esteem). - N. Epigraphs-quotations placed beneath a heading to suggest the theme of the following text or used as a frontispiece-should also be formatted and cited according to APA 7 guidelines.
+The epigraph should appear before the first line of text and should be indented 0.5 in. from the left margin, like a block quotation, without quotation marks" (APA, 2020, p.
+277).

 Poems can be centered on the page.
 Poems that are formatted as centered in the original source should remain centered.
-The source is only listed in the References if the epigraph is from an academic source (e.g. scholarly book or journal), is a quotation used with permission, or if the work is cited somewhere else in the paper.
-If the epigraph will be referenced, then a parenthetical citation appears after the end punctuation of the quotation with no line break.
-Example: